jc9536/AdvancedPsychStats_1/Assignment_1.md

 sprintf("The median in this sample is: %s", median)
 ```

-    ## [1] "The median in this sample is: 68.5"
+    ## [1] "The median in this sample is: 54.5"

 Yes, there is a minor difference between the mean and median.
 This is
 most likely the case because the sample of 10 values, while randomly
 samples, is skewed slightly towards the left – or the sample contains
-more values closer to 60.
-This happens because the mean outlines the
+more values closer to the left end of the sample.
+This happens because
-center of gravity of data set whereas median highlights the middle-most
+the mean outlines the center of gravity of data set whereas median
-value of the data set.
+highlights the middle-most value of the data set.

 ## b.
 Compute the standard deviation